 OFO procedures:    On a daily basis an assessment will be made to determine deliveries into the system are greater or less than expected usage plus assigned storage assets.
 If deliveries are outside acceptable limits an OFO may be called.
 OFO events will be determined for the Core customer class and the Noncore customer class independently.
 Noncore OFO days will be declared when forecast deliveries are greater than or less than noncore demand plus default balancing assets (assigned storage balancing assets).
 Core OFO events will be declared when forecast deliveries are greater or less than Core demand plus assigned storage assets.

 During OFO events an imbalance charge will apply if, after chip trading, an imbalance outside of the tolerance exists.
 A Stage I OFO will have a $1/dth charge for being outside tolerance after chip trading.
 During a Stage    II OFO the imbalance charge after chip trading will increase to $25/dth.
-During the summer and winter operating seasons, Stage I OFOs will be declared early in the day prior to flow and Stage II OFOs will be declared prior to Cycle 2 if the Stage I OFO did not correct the system imbalance.
+During the summer and winter operating seasons, Stage I OFOs will be declared early in the day prior to flow and Stage II OFOs will be declared prior to Cycle 2 if the Stage I OFO did not correct the imbalance for the system in total.
 During the winter operating season, Stage II OFOs may be declared to protect system integrity even if a Stage I OFO had not been previously declared

 Noncore customers who have the default balancing service (i.e., not those who have elected the self-balancing option) will have a tolerance band of ±10% during an OFO event.
 The storage allocation for Core customers includes capacities for balancing purposes, and therefore no such tolerance band applies to Core during an OFO event.